Phrasal Verbs for Clothes

 Meaning: to remove a piece of clothing from your body.

-• People usually take their shoes off before entering a house all around Asia.
+• People usually take their shoes off before entering a house throughout Asia.

 Pick out